 Nmap is a popular security auditing and network exploration tool released under a custom open source license based on GPLv2.
 While the most popular use cases for nmap are security scans and penetration testing, it can prove quite helpful as a network troubleshooting tool as well.
 For example, if you are dealing with an unfamiliar app and want to find out what services are running and which ports are open, nmap can help.
 Nmap itself uses a command line interface (CLI), but that doesn’t mean you are out of luck if you prefer a graphical user interface (GUI).
 Zenmap is the official nmap GUI and is a good way for beginners to start working with nmap.
 For more on Zenmap and a deeper dive on nmap, check out our 10 Best Free Port Checkers for 2018 article.

-Like with most jobs, when it comes to network troubleshooting, the tools you use can make a world of difference.
-The tools we discussed here are great to have in your network toolbox and we recommend giving some of them a try the next time you find yourself dealing with a head scratching network troubleshooting scenario.
+The tools we discussed here are great to have in your network toolbox and we recommend giving some of them a try the next time you find yourself dealing with a head-scratching network troubleshooting scenario.
 Did we leave any of your favorite network troubleshooting tools out or do you have questions about the tools we mentioned here?
 Let us know in the comments section below.